-Staff Contact: Dr. T. Donovan SS L3
+Staff Contact: Dr A. Donovan

-Prerequisite: IROB5902 or IROB5915 Notes: This subject may not be offered each year.
+Prerequisite: IROB5902 or IROB5915

+Note/s: This subject may not be offered each year.

-An understanding of organisations derived from recent depth psychology and cognitive processes.
-Topics include: psychoanalytic and Jungian perspectives on organizational behaviour; the social psychology of organising and deciding; the contemporary critique of rationality; modernity and postmodernity; new concepts of order, cognition and organisation, including autopoiesis, chaos theory and catastrophe theory; emergent concepts of action learning and managerial roles in a new cultural milieu.
+An understanding of organizations derived from recent depth psychology and cognitive processes.
+Topics include: psychoanalytic and Jungian perspectives on organizational behaviour; the social psychology of organizing and deciding; the contemporary critique of rationality; modernity and postmodernity; new concepts of order, cognition and organization, including autopoiesis, chaos theory and catastrophe theory; emergent concepts of action learning and managerial roles in a new cultural milieu.